-Agua Caliente Cultural Plaza to open Fall 2020
+Agua Caliente Cultural Plaza to open late 2020

 The new Cultural Plaza is located at the corner of N. Indian Canyon Drive and E. Tahquitz Canyon Way and includes the new Agua Caliente Cultural Museum, a new state-of-the-art spa that celebrates the sacred Agua Caliente Hot Mineral Spring, a Gathering Plaza, gardens and an Oasis Trail.

 "Our new Cultural Plaza provides an incredible opportunity to share and celebrate our history, culture and traditions with this community and visitors from around the world,” Tribal Chairman Jeff L. Grubbe said.
 “Each federally recognized tribe throughout this country has a distinct culture that includes traditions, language, historic clothing and housing styles as well as historical food and medicine preparations.
 We want to share that with others as well as acknowledge the fact that we are alive and well today living in the modern world."